KennethHolmSeelig/exabushes/README.md

 execute the alias in the tower of realms this will record all quests in all realms that you are missing

 in console you will see quests to finish.
-A javascript object has been crearted that can be accessed.
+A javascript object has been created that can be accessed.
 In browser console do:
 ```js
 exabushes.quests('sparkle')
 >